top of page

 Llafranc

 A short walk along the Cami de Ronda from Calella de Palafrugell is Llafranc.
 Another small sized town with all the facilities.
-We don’t normally go there to be honest, but, a short (ahem) walk up the hill to where this photo was taken and you’ll find the lighthouse of Sant Sebastian.
-There are two good restaurants there, the first in the El Far Hotel and the second, a sushi bar, underneath the lighthouse itself.
-We highly recommend the sushi bar
+The walk along the coast takes about 15 minutes and we sometimes come here for coffees and ice creams if we are eating out in Calella de Palafrugell.
+We recommend driving to the lighthouse of el Far de Sant Sebastien where there is limited parking.
+There are two good restaurants there, the first in the El Far Hotel and the second, a Japanese bar, underneath the lighthouse itself.
+We highly recommend the sushi bar .
+From Sant Sebastien, there is a lovely walk along the cliffs and through the woods to the beach at Tamariu.
+Parking in Tamariu is very limited and walking there is a good option.

 Tamariu